aylarfakheriyan/Chess-with-Ferdowsi-/README.md

 The images above document selected physical performances developed during the artefact study.

-The documentation records the interaction between performers, ceramic artefacts, and their surrounding environments.
+The documentation records the interaction between the performers, ceramic artefacts, and their surrounding environments.

 Video documentation of the physical performances will be added to this repository as the documentation develops.